Languages of the Roman Empire: Western provinces

 In the Western Empire, Latin gradually replaced the Celtic languages, which were related to it by a shared Indo-European origin.
 Commonalities in syntax and vocabulary facilitated the adoption of Latin.
 Mediterranean Gaul (southern France) had become trilingual (Greek, Latin, Gaulish) by the mid-1st century BC.
-The importance of Latin in gaining access to the ruling power structure caused the rapid extinction of inscriptions in scripts that had been used to represent local languages on the Iberian peninsula (Hispania) and in Gaul.
+The importance of Latin in gaining access to the ruling power structure caused the rapid extinction of inscriptions in scripts that had been used to represent local languages on the Iberian Peninsula (Hispania) and in Gaul.
 Among other aspects of a distinctive Gallo-Roman culture was the creation of Gallo-Latin text.
 In Latin commemorative inscriptions, individuals with Celtic names rarely identify themselves as "Celtic" or "Gallic"; they are much more likely to name the people of their civitas (such as Aedui, Remi, Pictones) or their voting tribe (tribus) as Roman citizens.
-Several major writers of Latin came from the Iberian peninsula in the Imperial period, including Seneca, Lucan, Quintilian, Martial, and Prudentius.
-However despite acquisition of Latin, Gaulish is held by some to have held on quite a long time, lasting at least until the middle of the 6th century CE, despite considerable Romanization in the local material culture.
+Several major writers of Latin came from the Iberian Peninsula in the Imperial period, including Seneca, Lucan, Quintilian, Martial, and Prudentius.
+Spoken Gaulish seems to have survived in Gaul into the late 6th century, as evidenced in the development of Gallo-Romance languages.

 Most of the 136 Greek inscriptions from Mediterranean Gaul (the Narbonensis), including those from originally Greek colonies, are post-Augustan.
-Their content indicates that Greek was used increasingly for specialized purposes: "education, medicine, acting, agnostic activities, art, magic, religion, including Christianity".
-Inscriptions from Marseilles (ancient Massilia), founded as a Greek Phocaean colony around 600 BC, show the continued use of Greek, especially in education and medicine, into the 2nd and 3rd centuries of the Imperial era.
+Their content indicates that Greek was used increasingly for specialized purposes: "education, medicine, acting, agonistic activities, art, magic, religion, including Christianity".
+Inscriptions from Marseille (ancient Massilia), founded as a Greek Phocaean colony around 600 BC, show the continued use of Greek, especially in education and medicine, into the 2nd and 3rd centuries of the Imperial era.
 In the 4th century, the Latin poet and scholar Ausonius, from Gallia Aquitania (present-day Bordeaux), characterizes his physician father as speaking Attic Greek with more eloquence than Latin.

 Basque, not an Indo-European language, survived in the region of the Pyrenees.
 The people of southwestern Gaul and northeastern Hispania (roughly present-day Aquitaine and Navarre) were regarded by Julius Caesar as ethnically distinct from the Celts, and the Aquitanian language they spoke was Vasconic like Basque, judging from place names.
 The Aquitani adopted Latin under Roman rule.

-Gaulish survived in Gaul into the late 6th century, and played a decisive role in the formation of Gallo-Romance languages.
 Latin did not become as deeply entrenched in the province of Britannia, and may have dwindled rapidly after the Roman withdrawal around 410 AD, although pockets of Latin-speaking Britons survived in western Britain until about 700 AD.
 The evidence of Latin loanwords into Brittonic suggests that the Latin of Roman Britain was academic, in contrast to the everyday conversational Latin ("Vulgar" Latin) on the continent.